 - It can get very expensive.
 On average I spend about $10 per card deck, but some of the more fancier ones can be a lot more than that.
 There are some that are cheaper, and you can find used ones that may not be in the best condition.
 If you want new decks, expect to fork out a lot of money.

 - You will never run out of cards to collect.
 The problem with collecting decks of cards is that you will never stop adding to your collection.
-Even if you run out of room, you may find a better deck to replace with one you don't like as much.
-Fortunately, it can takes years to get to that point.
+Even if you run out of room, you may find a better deck to replace a deck you don't like as much.
+Fortunately, it can take years to get to that point.

 - It's very difficult to display individual cards.
-Some cards stand out uniquely from the deck themselves, so naturally you want to display them.
-It's very difficult to do that unless you find a setup that works for those type of displays.
+Some cards stand out uniquely from the deck themselves, so naturally, you want to display them.
+It's very difficult to do that unless you find a setup that works for those types of displays.

 - Some decorations are tacky.
 It's easy to buy a decoration that matches your collection, only to discover it's a tacky decoration.
 So display those items tastefully so it doesn't stand out like a cheap Las Vegas casino.